 One day your phone rings and a voice on the other end demands payment of a debt that was charged off by the lender more than ten years ago.
 You try to explain that, but the debt collector becomes verbally abusive and threatens you with legal action and wage garnishment if you don't pay right now.
 He insists that you give him an immediate payment over the phone.
 Whatever you do, don't fall for it!
 He's trying to collect a zombie debt that you're no longer legally obligated to pay.
 Firms buy old debts that are past the legal statute of limitations for collection, then try to pressure consumers into paying these zombie debts with threats that are often downright false.
 If a zombie debt collector is bothering you, you can use the steps in this article to defeat him.

-Find out what the statute of limitations is in your state for old debts.
-It varies by state, and sometimes there are different time limits for different types of debt in the same state.
+Review the statute of limitations for old debts in your state .
+It varies by state, and there may be different time limits for different types of debt in the same state.
 A zombie debt collector will try to bluff you.
-Firms that purchase old, unenforceable debt count on a consumer's ignorance of the law and fear of being sued in order to collect.
+Firms that purchase old, unenforceable debt count on your ignorance of the law and fear of legal action.
 If you are well informed, there is no need to be fearful.
-When the zombie debt collector calls, tell him outright that you know the debt is past the statute of limitations and that they have no legal grounds to collect it.
+When the zombie debt collector calls, tell him that you know the debt is past the statute of limitations, and that they have no legal grounds to collect it.
 If he persists, give him your lawyer's telephone number and tell him that all future contacts should go through your attorney.

 Do not give out any information to a zombie debt collector, and do not verify any information they might have.
 They may put pressure on you, but remember that they are calling you about a debt that you no longer legally owe.
 Therefore you are under no obligation to give them any information or to assist them in any way with verification.
 Your best bet is to simply say "I'm not going to talk to you" and hang up.
 That eliminates the risk of giving or verifying information that the zombie debt collector could use against you in any way.